mbcbot/mbcbot.github.io/README.md

-The Bot can also send a documented self message to the user's whatsapp (whatsapp number taken from database and Protected from third party access)
+The Bot can also send a documented self message to the user's whatsapp (whatsapp number taken from database and Protected from third party access) (This Feature has been Rollbacked and is now deprecated)

 ![WA](msg.png)